epcpower/epcpower.github.io/sunspec.md

 7. Run the demo script with the following command:
 - On Windows: `.\env\Scripts\python .\Pysunspec_demo.py --invert-hw-enable --serial-port COM3`
 - On Mac, Linux, or Unix: `env/bin/python Pysunspec_demo.py --invert-hw-enable --serial-port /dev/ttyUSB0`
+If you are connected via a Modbus TCP gateway, replace the serial-port parameter with an ip parameter e.g:
+`.\env\Scripts\python .\Pysunspec_demo.py --invert-hw-enable --ip 192.168.1.1`
-(use correct serial port number for your system)
+(use correct serial port number or ip address for your system)

 ## Other useful debugging tools
 - QModbus is an open-source, cross-platform Modbus RTU and TCP master/client with an easy to use GUI.
 The latest release is available on [Github](https://github.com/ed-chemnitz/qmodbus/releases).